happeneddr9/STM32F0-YM2151-VGMPlayer/README.md

 - The song will loop once if it has non-zero loop offset.
 - Added a SD Cards error handler, will be call when it can't get response from SD Card, code will be stuck in here until SD Card response.
 - It'll calculate how many VGM files at the beginning.

+### Glitches & Problems
+- *It have a unknown error in DC power jack circuit part, this error have burned me two voltage regulator and one YM2151.
+If you ordered PCB throught schematic doucment of this project, Please DON'T use the DC Jack for power supply, but the micro USB port on the board!*
+- *In a few cases when you unplug the SD card at runtime, the "SD Cards error handler" may not work, the program will be stuck here*
+- *Transcend SD Card needs to Reconnect the power before initialization, and I didn't design a circuit for SD card power control.*

+### Up Next & Optimizations
+- The timer callback functions isn't direct, pointer needs to jump twice(or more), which may have some performance impact, but so far, it has worked well.
+- 8-bit DataBus IO (the GpioFastParallel) is too slow, but even so, it still works well at high tempo song (e.g. Night of Nights).
+I'll deal with it when I find a better way for bind a lot of GPIOs to a parallel port.
+- Since SdFat has the `openNext()` function, `openPrev ()` may be possible.
+- The next VGMPlayer project may be base on YM2608.